donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 Moreover, both _online_ and _nearline_ resources are defined as a [composable resource](https://docs.irods.org/4.1.7/manual/architecture/#composable-resources) to be able to integrate distributed/heterogeneous data storages.

-## Data storage
+### Storage system

-The physical storage for data is relatively independent to the RDM application, thanks to the abstraction layer provided by iRODS.
+The storage system refers to the system in which the RDM data are physically resides.
+Generally speaking, it is independent to the RDM application, thanks to the abstraction layer of the iRODS resources.
 Nevertheless, we do require the underlying data storage to provid the following features:

 * mountable filesystem as it is required by the _filesystem_ iRODS resource type
 * proactive data integrity check to prevent data corruption